Taking on a new employee

 - Termination and post-employment information

-We look at the type of documents that you may want to keep in your personnel file in more detail in our 'record keeping' section.
+We look at the type of documents that you may want to keep in your personnel file (and associated data protection considerations) in more detail in our 'record keeping' section.
 In that section we also look at the information about your employee that you must keep by law for a certain amount of time – for example specific payroll records for HM Revenue & Customs (HMRC).

 First things first though.
 When your employee starts, you will need to gather some basic information from them which will include their: